Aesylwinn/software-engineering/README.md

 file.
 Configure the project for your environment.

 You should now be able to build and run the various executables and libraries.

+# Compiling for Android

+To compile with android you will need to run cmake with the following command in a separate directory.

+On Linux:

+`cmake -DCMAKE_TOOLCHAIN_FILE=path/to/the/android.toolchain.cmake .`

+On Windows:

+`cmake -G"MinGW Makefiles"
+      -DCMAKE_TOOLCHAIN_FILE=<qt-android-cmake>/toolchain/android.toolchain.cmake
+      -DCMAKE_MAKE_PROGRAM="%ANDROID_NDK%/prebuilt/windows/bin/make.exe" .`